 The President of Faso promulgates the law within the twenty-one days which follow the transmission of the text definitively adopted.
-This time period is reduced to eight days in case of urgency declared by the National Assembly.
+This time period is reduced to eight days in case of urgency declared by the Assembly of the Deputies of the People.